logzer0/simpleSqlParser/README.md

 #### Note:

-The Create is not full featured.
+The CREATE is not full featured.
 It does not support any datatypes or the Primary Key.
 The grammar returns the first column as a Partition Key because this was written to be used by CQL like system.

+The INSERT and the SELECT are as expecteed.

+For more info, look at the test file.